 My name has a macron or special character in it.
-Will it work?
+Will it work in the enrolment system?

-Our online enrolment system does not currently support entering names with diacritics (macron, grave, cedilla, etc).
-If your name is normally spelled with a diacritic, please type the letter without.
+Our online enrolment system does not currently support entering names with diacritics (macron, grave, cedilla, etc.).
+If your name is normally spelt with a diacritic, please type the letter without.
 Entering your name in this way will not affect your enrolment.

 What other methods are there to enrol?

-If you don't have regular access to the internet, or the right identification details (New Zealand drivers license, New Zealand passport or RealMe ID) to accompany an online enrolment, you can still enrol in other ways.
+If you don't have regular access to the internet, or the right identification details (New Zealand driver licence, New Zealand passport or RealMe ID) to accompany an online enrolment, you can still enrol in other ways.

 You can enrol or update your details by filling in an enrolment form.
 Call 0800 36 76 56 or text your name and address to 3676 to have one sent to you.
 You can pick up an enrolment form at a Citizen's Advice Bureau, most public libraries, and Electoral Commission offices.